mkashani-phd/BLEWBAN_Dataset/Examples/README.md

 In this folder we are exploring the IQ package and demonstrate some classification examples using Deep Learning.

 ## BLEWBAN tutorial
 The Analysis.ipynb has a thorough explanation of the BLEWBAN and the powerfull IQ package that is in this repository.
-You can find this code on the [Google colab here](https://colab.research.google.com/drive/1MDBT2rkZK7mvF0-5CpkBp85WYFNymxvO?usp=drive_link) where you can run the command online.
+You can find this code under [BLEWBAN_Tutorial](https://colab.research.google.com/drive/1MDBT2rkZK7mvF0-5CpkBp85WYFNymxvO?usp=drive_link) on Google colab where you can run the command online.

+## CNN Classifier
 For a quick start please check [CNN_BLEWBAN](https://colab.research.google.com/drive/1mY_gzbL6OIYSIrTMHnofLrjAYQz99-Es?usp=sharing) on Google colab.

+## Anomaly detection usign Autoencoders
+-- under progeress

 # Creating the dataframe
 As the [readme.md]()